OrthoDex/awaaz/README.md

 Awaaz (आवाज़) (Hindi for 'Voice'), is a Proof of Concept (POC) made to detect and track speech impediments such as stutter and aphasia.

 This project is a Work in Progress as I take it through the NSF I-Corps Bootcamp and future programs.
 Check back or get in touch if you are interested in collaborating!
+The backend ML pipeline is at https://github.com/OrthoDex/awaaz-backend

 ## Inspiration